 Highly experienced investment team.
-Our investment activities are carried out by BlackRock Kelso Capital Advisors LLC and led by James R. Maher and Michael B. Lazar with guidance from the Advisor's investment committee.
-The investment committee is comprised of Messrs.
-Maher and Lazar, and certain employees of BlackRock, Inc. ("BlackRock") and certain principals of Kelso & Company, L.P. ("Kelso").
-The Advisor's investment professionals, as well as members of the investment committee, have extensive experience in fixed income, public equity and private equity investing, and possess a broad range of transaction, financial, managerial and investment skills.
+Our investment activities are carried out by BlackRock Kelso Capital Advisors and led by James R. Maher and Michael B. Lazar with guidance from the Advisor's investment committee.
+The investment committee is comprised of senior members of BlackRock and the Kelso Principals.
+Members of the investment committee and the Advisor's investment professionals have significant experience investing across market cycles and possess a broad range of transaction, financial, managerial and investment skills.